-- Criminal Justice Information Sharing System.
-The Criminal Justice Information Services Division (CJIS) is a division of the United States Federal Bureau of Investigation (FBI).
-The CJIS was established in February 1992 and it is the largest division in the FBI.
-A computerized criminal justice information system that is a counterpart of FBI's National Crime Information Center (NCIC) is centralized in Washington D.C., and is maintained by Department of Justice (DOJ) in each state.
-It is available to authorized local, state, and federal law enforcement and criminal justice agencies via any of the three law enforcement communication systems National Law Enforcement Telecommunications System (NLETS), a more localized state criminal information system (name varies by state), and the International Law Enforcement Telecommunications System (INLETS).
-Usually CJIS offers a much wider range of information nationwide and more precise inquiry search parameters than NCIC.
-CJIS consists of several databases and one subsystem, and its retrieval and update capabilities are online. - CLEAR.
-The Colorado Crime Information Center (CCIC) provides event and case deconfliction for officer safety and enhanced intelligence through an application called CLEAR.
-CLEAR allows CCIC users to deconflict locations, vehicles and persons. - Criminal Enterprising.
-Organized crime and often criminal organizations are a group of terms which categorize transnational, national, or local groupings of highly centralized enterprises run by criminals, who intend to engage in illegal activity involving auto theft, most commonly for monetary profit. - Crime Analysis.
-For the purposes of the CATPA Grant Projects, the following definitions are applied for types of crime analysis.
-These definitions are consistent with terms used by the International Association of Crime Analysts (http://www.iaca.net/) and the International Association of Law Enforcement Intelligence Analysts (http://www.ialeia.org/). - 1.
-Tactical Crime Analysis.
+- 1. Tactical Crime Analysis.
 This is the analysis of police data directed towards the short-term development of patrol and investigative priorities and deployment of resources.
 Its subject areas include the analysis of space, time, offender, victim, and modus operandi for individual high-profile crimes, repeat incidents, and crime patterns, with a specific focus on crime series (see International Association of Crime Analysts, 2011, for definitions of crime pattern types).
 Most of the data used in tactical crime analysis comes from police databases, particularly police report of crimes.
 Processes and techniques of tactical crime analysis include: repeat incident analysis, crime pattern analysis, and/or linking known offenders to past crimes.
 To the extent that criminal "profiling" or criminal investigative analysis occurs within local police agencies, we regard it as inherent in the tactical analysis process, as its focus is almost always on a series of crimes. - 2.
 Crime Intelligence Analysis.
 Crime intelligence analysis is the analysis of data about people involved in crimes, particularly repeat offenders, repeat victims, and criminal organizations and networks.
 It seeks to understand more about the context of the lives, jobs, activities, motives, and plans of these individuals and networks, using this information to find ways to deter or disrupt harmful activity, often through priority enforcement, prosecution, and military or paramilitary action, but also strategies that do not depend on enforcement, such as focused deterrence.
-To this extent, crime intelligence analysis may use police record data as a starting point, but the crux of the process involves the confidential collection of information- "intelligence"-about individuals and networks, with associated concerns related to data security, access, and privacy, and the subsequent transformation of that information from data into intelligence through analysis.
-Processes and techniques of crime intelligence analysis include: repeat offender and victim analysis, criminal history analysis, link analysis, commodity flow analysis, communication analysis and/or social media analysis.
+To this extent, crime intelligence analysis may use police record data as a starting point, but the crux of the process involves the confidential collection of information-"intelligence"-about individuals and networks, with associated concerns related to data security, access, and privacy, and the subsequent transformation of that information from data into intelligence through analysis.
+Processes and techniques of crime intelligence analysis include: repeat offender and victim analysis, criminal history analysis, link analysis, commodity flow analysis, communication analysis and/or social media analysis. - 3.
+Strategic Crime Analysis.
+This is the analysis of data directed towards development and evaluation of long-term strategies, policies, and prevention techniques.
+Its subjects include long-term statistical trends, hot spots, and problems.
+Although it often starts with data from police records systems, strategic analysis usually includes the collection of primary data from a variety of other sources through both quantitative and qualitative methods.
+Processes and techniques of strategic crime analysis include: trend analysis, hot spot analysis, and/or problem analysis.
+The major contribution this paper makes to the understanding of strategic crime analysis is that we consider "problem analysis" as a part of it.
+In other publications, "problem analysis" often exists as a separate type of analysis, or even external to the crime analysis field.

-&lt;sup>1 Standards, Methods, & Technology (SMT) Committee White Paper 2014-02, International Association of Crime Analysts, October 2014
+Standards, Methods, & Technology (SMT) Committee White Paper 2014-02, International Association of Crime Analysts, October 2014